isothiazol/syncedPB/README.md

 rm syncedPB-version_name.whl
 ```

+If you want to update to a new version, just follow the steps above and your package version will update to the latest one (or the newest one being installed).

 ## Last words

 Please report any bug (or any cool idea to implement) by opening an [issue](https://github.com/javirrs/syncedPB/issues).
 [Pull requestai](https://github.com/javirrs/syncedPB/pulls) and collaborators are welcome.